GLOBAL MARKETS-Stocks under pressure as euro zone inflation hits 13-year high | Business

 GLOBAL MARKETS-Stocks under pressure as euro zone inflation hits 13-year high

 Data overnight showed that Asia's manufacturing activity broadly stagnated in September as signs of slowing Chinese growth weighed on the region's economies, weighing on Asian shares.
-DOLLAR, TREASURIES PERKY The dollar, however, began the last quarter of 2021 near its highest levels of the year, and heading for its best week since June as currency markets braced for U.S. interest rates to rise before those of major peers.
-The dollar index, which measures the currency against six major rivals, was off Thursday's one-year high of 94.504, last changing hands at 94.081.
+DOLLAR, TREASURY YIELDS SLIP The dollar slipped, having begun the last quarter of 2021 near its highest levels of the year, and heading for its best week since June as currency markets braced for U.S. interest rates to rise before those of major peers.
+The dollar index fell 0.307%, with the euro up 0.16% to $1.1599.

-Wall Street headed for a steadier start on Friday after losses in Europe and Asia as eurozone inflation jumped to a 13-year high, fuelling a debate over the timing of interest rate rises against a backdrop of patchier global growth.
+Global shares remained under pressure on Friday with debate over the timing of future interest rate rises on both sides of the Atlantic intensified by euro zone inflation jumping to a 13-year high.

-U.S. shares looked steadier after falling on Thursday, helping European shares pare earlier losses.
-U.S. stock futures pointed to a slightly firmer open.
-All eyes are now on U.S. consumer spending, inflation, and factory activity data later in the day for signs of economic health and clues regarding the Federal Reserve's timeline for tapering its asset purchases and hiking key interest rates.

-On the first day of October, the month for some of history's most infamous market routs, the STOXX index of 600 European companies initially fell sharply, hitting its weakest level since mid-July, before recovering most lost ground.
-It was off 0.15% at 1149 GMT.
-The MSCI's gauge of stocks across the globe shed 0.2%, its longest daily losing streak since last February.
+Earlier in the week, global shares suffered their worst rout since January with major U.S. and European indices feeling the heat.
+The S&P 500 suffered its worst month since the onset of the pandemic in September, reflecting concerns about COVID-19, inflation fears and budget wrangling in Washington.
+On the first day of October, the month for some of history's most infamous market routs, stocks continued to lag.

-With stellar economic growth figures now in the rearview mirror, markets were looking ugly going into October, Michael Hewson, chief markets analyst at CMC Markets, said.
+With stellar economic growth figures now in the rear view mirror, markets are looking ugly going into October, Michael Hewson, chief markets analyst at CMC Markets, said.
 "There is a sense that with October's reputation, worries about surging energy prices, supply chain disruptions, concerns about inflation and power shortages, October could be a fairly windy affair," Hewson said.

 Consumer price inflation in the 19 countries sharing the euro accelerated to 3.4% year on year in September, from 3% a month earlier, the highest reading since the height of the global financial crisis in September 2008.
 So far, central bankers have insisted that rises in inflation are temporary.